Living Trusts For The Texas Homestead

 My sister claims she’s been paying the taxes on the home.
 She is lying.
 I am the one who has paid all of the taxes on this home and also the maintenance, but I don’t have any records.
 My older brother just returned after being gone for years.
 He parked his 40-foot RV in the driveway and hooked up to the electricity without asking me and now there’s no room for my new truck.
 We’re not on speaking terms, since his Doberman bit my girlfriend on the leg (she won the prize for best legs in high school).
 I want him evicted.

 My mother and I talked about her making a will or a living trust years ago but didn’t do it because attorneys were too expensive.
 We decided to make a will from the Internet, but I showed it to a neighbor last week and he says it isn’t any good in Texas.
 I don’t want to lose my home.
 I have savings but I don’t want to spend any of it on a lawyer.
-I’m a disabled vet, and I also have Lupus from when from working at the refinery in Baytown (it’s in the water there).
+I’m a disabled vet, and I also have Lupus from when from working at the refinery in Baytown (It’s in the water there).
 Will you help me pro bono?

 DISCLAIMER

-Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
+Information in this article is provided for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
-No attorney-client relationship is created by the offering of this article.
-This firm does not represent you unless and until it is expressly retained in writing to do so.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
-Consult your tax advisor as well.
+Consult your tax advisor as well since we are not tax practitioners and do not offer tax advice.
+This firm does not represent you (i.e., no attorney-client relationship is established) unless and until it is retained and expressly agrees in writing to do so.

-Copyright © 2024 by David J. Willis.
-All rights reserved.
-Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+Copyright © 2025 by David J. Willis.
+All rights reserved worldwide.
+Reproduction or re-use of any this material for any purpose without prior written permission and full attribution is strictly prohibited.
+David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, www.LoneStarLandLaw.com.